claymation/daemons.net/programming/c++/templates.md

 # C++ Templates

-Templates are recipes teaching the compiler how to make functions, classes, variables, and type aliases from ingredients provided by the user at compile time.
+Templates are recipes teaching the compiler how to make functions, classes, variables, and type aliases from ingredients (types and values) provided by the user at compile time.

 ## Declaring and defining templates